KarolinaGa/How_to_Start_a_Podcast/Preparations.md

 4. ### Choose the right microphone.

    If you want to record a good-quality podcast, you need a recording device tailored to your needs.
 Choosing a microphone is not an easy task.
 If you need help with that, this guide is for you.
+Go to [Equipment](Glossary.html) to read more.

 5. ### Choose the recording environment.